 - To delete all of it, simply press the ⌦ Delete key in TrackScheme, or use the right-click menu to do so.

-Do the same for Track_1, since we do not care for polar bodies.
+Do the same for Track_5, since we do not want to include polar bodies in the subsequent analysis.

 Press the Redo layout button when you are done.
 There should be four tracks remaining.
 Notice that their color changed as you deleted some of them.
-Their default color-map goes from blue to red and is re-adjusted every time the track number changes.
+Their color is re-adjusted every time the track number changes.

 Spot editing with the HyperStack Displayer

 We now wish to correct for segmentation mistakes, that caused some nuclei to be missed.
 Creating new spots is made directly in the HyperStack displayer.
-First, make sure the TrackMate tool (represented by a blue track over a green background) is selected in the ImageJ toolbar, as pictured below:
+First, make sure the TrackMate tool (represented by a purple track) is selected in the ImageJ toolbar, as pictured below:

 Moving an existing spot

-- Lay the mouse over the target spot (you do not need to select it).
+- Position the mouse over the target spot (you do not need to select it).

 - Hold the ␣ Space key.